silinwu/filtration/README.md

 updata record:
 {
-Two documents have been updata: tesflocfiltration1.01.cpp         //updata the supplementary floc code filtrationtest1.0.py              //this is for analysising the test of filtration }
+Two documents have been updata: testflocfiltration1.01.cpp         //updata the supplementary floc code filtrationtest1.0.py              //this is for analysising the test of filtration }

+2019-07-23-18:09
+updata record:
+{
+Two documents have been updata: testflocfiltration1.02.cpp         //updata the Gn and MU testparticlefiltration1.0         //updata the Gn and MU }